 You can also pursue higher education in the field of journalism and consider a teaching career in the same field.
 There are various postgraduate journalism courses that you can consider.

 You can also pursue MBA in Media and Communications to broaden your horizons and enhance your employment opportunities.
 You can also pursue courses in advertising, corporate communication, and PR to get explore other opportunities in this field.
 Following are some of the master programs that you can consider.

 MA in Convergent Journalism

 You can apply for various entertainment channels, news channels, newspapers, and news agencies for jobs after completing your journalism course.
 Although the starting salary after graduation in this field is not great, there are chances of getting high-paying jobs after gaining experience.

 Freshers earn around Rs.
 2 lakh to Rs.
 3 lakh per annum in this field.
 However, you can get good salaries after 3 to 4 years of experience in the journalism domain.
 Journalists or media experts can even get a package of up to Rs.
 12 lakh after pursuing an MBA in Media Management.

 Top Colleges for Journalism in India

-For those aspiring to pursue any one of these UG journalism courses in India, then check out this list of top colleges for Journalism in India, that may even be perfect for you.
+For those aspiring to pursue any one of these UG journalism courses in India, then check out this list of top colleges for Journalism in India that you can pursue after class 12th: